Echoland-AL/Echoland/README.md

 # Echoland

-**Echoland** is a single-player (for now) user-hosted server for the defunct VR creation platform Anyland.
+**Echoland** is a server for the defunct VR creation platform Anyland.

 ---